tinymce/tinymce-docs/advanced/creating-a-skin.md

 4. To style interface elements in the content, such as selection color, drag handles, table of contents, bookmarks etc, copy variables to `src/less/skins/ui/<skin-name>/content.less` or `content.inline.less` depending on if you are using the inline mode or not.
 5. Preview your skin by building it using the `gulp` command in your terminal.

-### Creating a content skin
+### Creating a content css

-To update the appearance of the content within the editor, such as headings, quotes, lists etc you create a content skin.
+To update the appearance of the content within the editor, such as headings, quotes, lists etc you create a content css.
 These are located in `src/less/skin/content/`

 1. Create a folder in `src/less/skins/content/` and create a `content.less` file in it.
 Alternatively you can duplicate any of the existing content skins.
 2. Add the relevant element selectors for your particular use case such as `h1` to `h6`, `a`, `blockquote`, `code`, `table`...